 However, Bateson's model distinguished a third learning level, which may said to be epistemic learning; that is, it involves a shift of epistemology or operative way of knowing and thinking that frames people's perception of, and interaction with, the world.
 This entails 'thinking about and evaluating the foundations of thought itself' (Bawden and Packham, 1993); the experience of seeing our worldview rather than seeing with our worldview so that we can be more open to and draw upon other views and possibilities.
-The case for transformative learning is that learning within paradigm does not change the paradigm, whereas learning that facilitates a fundamental recognition of paradigm and enables paradigmatic reconstruction is by definition tra third order change, is consistent with O'Sullivan's view of transformative learning as a dramatic shift of consciousness.
+The case for transformative learning is that learning within paradigm does not change the paradigm, whereas learning that facilitates a fundamental recognition of paradigm and enables paradigmatic reconstruction is by definition transformative.
+This level of learning, or third order change, is consistent with O'Sullivan's view of transformative learning as a dramatic shift of consciousness.
 Similarly, many commentators see this as involving perceptual change and coming to a transpersonal ethical and participative sensibility.
 In brief, an expansion of consciousness and a more relational or ecological way of seeing arises, inspiring different sets of values and practices.
 Indeed, it is important to state that, according to Bateson's theory and others' theories derived from the Bateson model, learning levels are seen as nested systems with higher order learning affecting levels below.
-Thus second order or meta-learning experience changes thinking whilst epistemic learning causes cha domains.
+Thus second order or meta-learning experience changes thinking and action in the first order domain, whilst epistemic learning causes changes in the second and first order domains.
 Put more simply, as Fear et al. argue (2006), transformations in the way things are done depend on transformations in the way things are understood - in the worldview or perspective assumptions that condition those understandings.
-Fear et al., (2006), suggest, while critical thinking and reflection is an essential prer to occur, it is not by itself suffic sustainable and responsible action.
+Fear et al., (2006), suggest, while critical thinking and reflection is an essential prerequisite for transformative learning to occur, it is not by itself sufficient unless it results in transformative, sustainable and responsible action.